 Chicken is a staple in cuisines from around the world.
 It’s delicious, comforting and easy to make.
 Baking chicken is a healthier way to cook chicken than stir-frying or deep frying.
-And if you bake chicken on a sheet pan, clean-up a breeze.
+And if you bake chicken on a sheet pan, clean-up is a breeze.
 The key to getting great results is knowing how long to bake chicken.

 How Long Do You Bake Chicken

 The cooking time and temperature for baking chicken depend on the chicken cut, its weight and the recipe.